 Focus on each section.
 Although it may be tempting to jump around and learn a little about each section, it’s beneficial to plan your studying in a more focused manner.
 Tackle one section at a time.

 Take an online GMAT prep course.
 There are several online courses that will help you prepare for the GMAT.
-The Math for MBA and GMAT Prep, available on Coursera, can help you brush up on many of the skills you’ll need to do well on the exam.
+Emory University's Math for MBA and GMAT Prep course, available on Coursera, can help you brush up on many of the skills you’ll need to do well on the exam.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.